resistics/resistics/docs/source/advanced.rst

 Remote reference processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Remote reference processing is no longer really an advanced method.
-However, the example
- included in this section demonstrates inter-operability of different data formats, remote reference processing, remote reference statistics and more, which are all discussed in more detail in the given links.
+Remote reference processing is no longer an advanced method.
+However, the example included in this section demonstrates inter-operability of different data formats, remote reference processing, remote reference statistics and more, which are all discussed in further detail in the given links.

 .. toctree::
     :maxdepth: 2